Skip to Content, Navigation, or Footer.

 Lakeshore Path

-Study recommends paving, lighting Lakeshore Path
+Study proposes paving, lighting Lakeshore Path

 Preliminary recommendations from a study on the Lakeshore Path including paving and lighting the path used by thousands of University of Wisconsin-Madison students and community members daily.

-Consultants from architecture group Damon Farber surveyed the portion of the path that runs from Willow Creek to the Limnology Building and analyzed feedback from campus community members.
+Consultants from landscape architecture group Damon Farber surveyed the portion of the path that runs from Willow Creek to the Limnology Building and analyzed feedback from campus community members.
 Preliminary recommendations, not directives for action, suggested adding lighting to Lakeshore Path in the “most sensitive and responsible” way possible.

-This includes warm light along the portion of the path nearest to Lakeshore residence halls, which is low in sleep-disrupting blue hues, and minimal amber lighting on the Western portion of the path by Muir Woods for wildlife and aesthetic preservation.
+One option includes warm light along the portion of the path nearest to Lakeshore residence halls, which is low in sleep-disrupting blue hues, and minimal amber lighting on the Western portion of the path by Muir Woods for wildlife and aesthetic preservation.

 The study also recommends lighting reductions between midnight and 5 a.m. to help reduce wildlife disruptions, according to Senior Lighting Designer Holly Blomquist during a Nov.
 6 public information meeting.